Wind Chill Advisory issued for Eastern Walsh County, Grand Forks, Pembina, Traill by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-25 11:42:00 CST Expires: 2022-12-25 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-The latest road conditions for North Dakota can be found at dot.nd.gov/travel and for Minnesota at 511mn.org, or by calling 5 1 1 in either state.
-Target Area: Benson; Eddy; Ramsey; Towner WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 PM CST THIS AFTERNOON WIND CHILL ADVISORY WILL EXPIRE AT NOON CST TODAY * WHAT...Heavy snow.
-Additional snow accumulations of up to two inches with total snow accumulations 5 to 8 inches in a narrow area. * WHERE...Towner, Benson, Ramsey and Eddy Counties. * WHEN...Until 4 PM CST this afternoon. * IMPACTS...Plan on slippery road conditions.
-Heavy snowfall rates and blowing snow will significantly reduce visibility. * ADDITIONAL DETAILS...Snowfall amounts and visibilities will vary over short distances.

-Wind Chill Advisory issued for Clay, East Becker, East Marshall, East Otter Tail, East Polk by NWS
+Wind Chill Advisory issued for Clay, East Marshall, East Polk, Grant, Kittson by NWS

 Comments / 0